-Maintaining a healthy eating pattern throughout adolescence doesn’t require dieting or complicated meal plans.
-All it takes are some simple and smart eating choices to make a big difference in how you feel, both physically and mentally.
-Here are tips parents can share with their teens to help them get the nutrients they crave and have a healthy weight at the same time.
+Maintaining a healthy eating pattern throughout adolescence doesn't require dieting or complicated meal plans.
+All it takes are some simple eating choices to make a big difference in how you feel, both physically and mentally.
+Here are tips parents can share with their teens to help them get the nutrients they crave and stay healthy at the same time.

 Be Realistic: Make Small Changes over Time

 - Feeling bad that your body doesn't look like the models in the magazines?
 Dump unrealistic, unhealthy body ideals.
 Focus on nourishing your body with smart food choices from MyPlate.

 - Change what you drink.
 Switch from regular soft drinks to beverages with real power.
 Drink milk or fortified soy beverage for calcium and protein.
-For zero calories and pure refreshment, you can't do better than plain water.
+For refreshment, you can't do better than plain water.

 Be Adventurous: Expand Your Tastes

 - Satisfy your sweet tooth with naturally delicious, nutrient-rich fruit.
 Slice a banana into your morning cereal, munch a bunch of grapes at lunch or have fresh berries for dessert.

 - Try vegetarian sources of protein including beans, lentils, tofu and tempeh.
 These plant-based foods pack a punch of nutrition including vitamins, minerals, fiber and phytonutrients.

 - Going out?
 Order a different item at your usual stop or visit a totally new place.
 Chains often feature new items, such as fruit and yogurt parfaits, and many fast-food places now have healthier, plant-based options on the menu.